charcoalphp/config/README.md

 ### File Loader

-The _Config_ container currently supports four file formats: INI, JSON, PHP, and YAML.
+The _Config_ container currently supports four file formats: INI, JSON, PHP, YAML, and XML.

 A configuration file can be imported into a Config object via the `addFile($path)` method, or by direct instantiation: